KhartesViewer/khartes/README.md

 https://github.com/KhartesViewer/scroll2zarr ,
 and find the script `scroll_to_ome.py`.

-This script takes as input the scroll TIFF files.
+This script takes the scroll TIFF files as input.

 The README file for the scroll2zarr repository explains all the options, but all you really need to do is run: